-The Pay Policy also serves to support ATP's business model and commercial objectives, including making it possible, by means of a suitable remuneration structure, to attract and retain the best possible competences on competitive terms of employment, so that ATP's ambitious, long-term performance targets can be achieved.
+The Pay Policy also serves to support ATP's business model and commercial targets, including making it possible, by means of a suitable remuneration structure, to attract and retain the best possible competencies on competitive terms of employment, so that ATP's ambitious, long-term performance targets can be achieved.

-The Pay Policy must be in accordance with and promote sound, effective risk management, secure a long-term commonality of interests between individual employees and ATP's members, and support ATP's ability to perform its obligations under the Danish ATP Act (ATP-loven).
+The pay policy must be in accordance with and promote a healthy and effective risk management approach that does not encourage excessive risk taking, including in terms of sustainability risks.
+In addition, the pay policy must ensure a long-term confluence of interests for individual employees and ATP's members and support ATP's opportunities to fulfil its obligations under the ATP Act.